NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Posted by Hedding Law Firm | Mar 25, 2020

-It really doesn't matter whether your attorney is from in or out of state when it comes to federal criminal defense because the judges use the same sentencing guidelines across the nation to sentence all federal criminal defendants, and it's pretty much the same law.
+It really doesn't matter whether your attorney is from in or out of state when it comes to federal criminal defense because the judges use the same sentencing guidelines across the nation to sentence all federal criminal defendants.
+It's pretty much the same law.

-Some of the courts may have different rules, but all in all, it's all the same.
-A lot of the states, what they will do is, they will have the attorney appear pro bono which basically means the court has to allow you to appear.
+Some courts may have different rules, but overall, the principles remain the same.
+Many states will have the attorney appear pro bono, which essentially means the court must allow you to appear.

 Courts May Have a Local Attorney Appear with You

-A lot of times, they will have you get local counsel to appear with you.
+Often, they will require you to have local counsel appear with you.
 That way, you know what the local rules are and can handle things smoothly.
-I've done that many times in my career, and I do handle out-of-state cases.
+I've done that many times in my career, and I've handled out-of-state cases.

-The bottom line is the main key components of a federal criminal case all remain the same.
-If you want to fight the case and you're innocent, you're going to do it front of a jury and a jury doesn't care whether the person's in-state of out of state.
+The bottom line is that the primary components of a federal criminal case remain the same.
+If you want to fight the case and you're innocent, you're going to do it in front of a jury, and a jury doesn't care whether the person's in-state or out of state.

-What they care about is whether or not the government can prove their case beyond a reasonable doubt.
-If they can't convince unanimously all of the jurors that a particular defendant is guilty, then it's going to be a not-guilty verdict.
+What they care about is whether or not the government can prove its case beyond a reasonable doubt.
+If they can't convince all the jurors unanimously that a particular defendant is guilty, then it will result in a not-guilty verdict.
 Plain and simple.
-It doesn't matter what state the federal criminal case is.
+It doesn't matter what state the federal criminal case is in.

 Fourth Amendment

-Also, everybody has the same rights across the nation guaranteed by the Fourth Amendment of the United States Constitution against unreasonable searches and seizures and seizures against their Miranda rights being violated and a whole host of other rights that we all have guaranteed to us by the Constitution and if the government violates those rights then the attorney needs to file a motion on your behalf and try to fight the government.
+Additionally, everyone has the same rights across the nation, guaranteed by the Fourth Amendment of the United States Constitution, against unreasonable searches and seizures, as well as their Miranda rights are being violated.
+A whole host of other rights that we all have, guaranteed to us by the Constitution, are also protected.
+If the government violates these rights, the attorney must file a motion on your behalf and attempt to challenge the government.

 Out of State Federal Criminal Defense

-Regardless of the state, if your rights have been violated, I will fight for you.
-I have experience in challenging illegal searches and seizures, and I will do everything in my power to ensure that your rights are protected.
+Regardless of the state, if your rights have been violated, I am here to fight for you.
+I have extensive experience in challenging illegal searches and seizures, and I am committed to doing everything in my power to ensure that your rights are protected.

 They illegally searched the car, their person, and often their home.
 We're going to try to get the evidence they found thrown out.
 Most of the time, if you can get evidence thrown out in a motion, that's usually the only evidence the government has, and then they're going to have to dismiss the case.

-So, if you're an out-of-state criminal defendant or somebody who's in California and needs some help, pick up the phone.
+So, if you're an out-of-state criminal defendant or someone in California who needs help, pick up the phone.
 Make the call.
 If you're a family member, you're welcome to call.
-We can meet either over the phone or face to face, which is always the best, to talk about the case.
+We can meet either over the phone or in person, which is always preferable, to discuss the case.

 Develop a Defense Strategy for the Best Outcome

 I can look at it on the PACER system to see what's going on.
-Obviously, I speak to prosecutors all the time all over the nation about cases, and then we can really figure out whether this is the type of case I can help you with, what I can do to help you, and what strategy we're going to employ to try to get the best result in the case and keep you out of federal custody.
+Obviously, I speak to prosecutors all over the nation about various cases.
+Then we can determine whether this is the type of case I can assist you with, what I can do to help, and what strategy we will employ to achieve the best possible result in the case and prevent you from being incarcerated in federal custody.

 Suppose you are going to go into federal custody.
-In that case, obviously, we want to minimize the time you spend in custody and determine whether or not any motions might apply to your case.
+In that case, we obviously want to minimize the time you spend in custody and determine whether any applicable motions may be available for your case.
 They don't apply in every federal case.
 You're not just going to file a motion just to file a motion.
 You file them if they are applicable.

-In addition to motions, sometimes we're going to have to fight the case and show the government they don't have a good case against you.
-If you're innocent and the government is wrongfully accusing you, you're going to need a powerful advocate to come in on your behalf, fight for you, and do everything possible to get that not-guilty verdict that you must have.
+In addition to motions, we may sometimes need to fight the case and demonstrate to the government that they don't have a strong case against you.
+Suppose you're innocent and the government is wrongfully accusing you.
+In that case, you're going to need a powerful advocate to come in on your behalf, fight for you, and do everything possible to get that not-guilty verdict that you must have.

 When it comes to federal criminal defense cases, I am prepared to go the extra mile.
-I am well-versed in the intricacies of these cases and am committed to securing the best possible outcome for you.
+I am well-versed in the intricacies of these cases and am unwavering in my commitment to securing the best possible outcome for you.

 Related Content: